Help > Forum > General > How does Website Toolbox prevent against malware and viruses?

 An XSS attack occurs when a user is able to inject and run malicious code on the web page.
 We prevent such types of attacks by ensuring that all user input is scanned and sanitized.
 Any code that is provided as user input is simply displayed on the page rather than executed.
 Our system is then thoroughly audited by third-party companies and software to ensure that no security holes are present.

 File attachments on Website Toolbox forums are not scanned for viruses or malware.
 Therefore, we recommend setting the user group permissions so that only trusted users can upload files.
-You can promote a user to a more trusted user group based on their number of posts or days registered.
+You can promote a user to a more trusted user group based on their number of posts or days signed up.
 Alternatively, you can turn off file attachments.
 Another option is to change the acceptable file types to a restricted list of file types that cannot contain viruses.

 We recommend signing up for Google Webmaster Tools so that you are automatically informed if any malware related issue occurs.